Consistency of the Full and Reduced Order Models for Evolve-Filter-Relax Regularization of Convection-Dominated, Marginally-Resolved Flows: Model Reduction With Respect to Time

-In the EFR-EFRROM, we apply a double stabilization.
+In the EFR-EFR, we apply a double stabilization.
 Specifically, we employ the EFR algorithm not only at the FOM level, but also at the ROM level.
-Indeed, after the POD modes are built from the EFR-FOM snapshots, we apply the EFR steps (I), (II), and (III) in a reduced setting, as specified in Algorithm \ref{alg:02}:
+Indeed, after the POD modes are built from the EFR snapshots, we apply the EFR steps (I), (II), and (III) in a reduced setting, as specified in Algorithm \ref{alg:02}:

 As we did in \eqref{eqn:g-rom-1}, we expand the reduced variables $\bw_r$ and $\overline \bw_r$ of $\mathbb U^{r}$ as Thus, at the time instance $t^{n+1}$, we solve the following system: